Sebastiaan-Alvarez-Rodriguez/Pythonator/doc/serial_protocol.md

 ## Status codes
 - `0x00` OK: No error
 - `0x01` Out of bounds: The operation would result in the Pythonator's pen going out of the reachable range.
-- '0x02' Unknown command: A sent command was not recognized.
+- `0x02` Unknown command: Command was not recognized.

 ## Commands
 - `0x00` START: Indicate the start of a command stream.
 This enables the stepper drivers and retracts the pen.